 We will be reading selected portions of the following books (listed in the order they appear on the syllabus).
-Where noted, I will make an electronic copy available on the ELC course site
+I will make an electronic copy of selected chapters or the entire book available on the ELC course site, so you do not need to purchase any of these books unless you want your own copy.

 Wagner, Harrison.
 2007.
 War and the State.
-University of Michigan Press. (full copy available on course website)
+University of Michigan Press.

 Olson, Mancur.
 1965.
 The Logic of Collective Action: Public Goods and the Theory of Groups.
-Harvard University Press. (full copy available on course website)
+Harvard University Press.

 Lichbach, Mark Irving.
 1995.
 The Rebel's Dilemma.
-University of Michigan Press. (selected chapters available on course website)
+University of Michigan Press.

 Wood, Elisabeth.
 2003.
 Insurgent Collective Action and Civil War in El Salvador.
-Cambridge University Press. (selected chapters available on course website)
+Cambridge University Press.